Police operation in France after reports of armed man on the run | Law-Order

 "The man, a former member of the army, is armed and on the run as we speak (...)
 A police operation is taking place to avoid things getting out of control," the prefect of Dordogne, Frederic Perissat, told BFM television.
 "The man went overnight to the home of his ex-partner.

-A large search operation involving elite forces and helicopters was underway in France's southern Dordogne region on Sunday after a man was reported having shot at police officers, France Info reported.
+A large search operation involving elite forces, dogs, and helicopters was underway in France's southern Dordogne region on Sunday after a man was reported to have shot multiple times at police officers, local authorities said.

 There were no reports of casualties.
 "The man, a former member of the army, is armed and on the run as we speak (...)
 A police operation is taking place to avoid things getting out of control," the prefect of Dordogne, Frederic Perissat, told BFM television.